nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 New to Chrome Dev Tools?
 See official Chrome docs [Open Chrome Dev Tools](https://developer.chrome.com/docs/devtools/open/) and [Console overview](https://developer.chrome.com/docs/devtools/console/) to learn more.
 [Inspect network activity](https://developer.chrome.com/docs/devtools/network/) is useful as well.

-:pencil2: You should now see the mock data you returned from the backend displayed in the console.
+:pencil2: You should now see the data you returned from the backend displayed in the console.

+## 2.2 Replacing mock movie data with real data

+Now that we have succefully returned some data from the serverside API to the browser, we want to make it a bit more realistic.

+:pencil2: Open up

 ### [Go to exercise 3 :arrow_right:](../exercise-3/README.md)